-On Kauai’s west side is the spot where famed explorer Captain Cook first landed in Hawaii when exploring the Americas in 1778.
+On your way to Waimea Canyon, settle into Waimea Town on the West Side.
+Waimea Town is the spot where famed explorer Captain James Cook first landed in Hawaii when exploring the Americas in 1778.
 In Waimea Town, there is now a statue commemorating Cook and his exploration.
-Guests might also visit the local West Kauai Technology and Visitor Center to learn more about Cook and his impact on the area.
+Guests might also visit the local West Kauai Technology and Visitor Center to learn more about Captain James Cook and his impact on the area.

 3 – The Island Resisted Subjugation from Kamehameha I